Bhatta6190/Spectral-Image-Analysis/Atmospheric-Compensation/Readme.md

 ---

+## Acknowledgement
+Special thanks to **Dr. Emmett Ientilucci** (https://www.rit.edu/science/directory/ejipci-emmett-ientilucci) for providing resources and data for this work.

-This README provides an overview of the Empirical Line Method (ELM) implementation for atmospheric compensation of hyperspectral imagery collected at RIT.
+**Summary:** This README provides an overview of the Empirical Line Method (ELM) implementation for atmospheric compensation of hyperspectral imagery collected at RIT.
 The process generates a new HSI cube in reflectance units, ensuring accurate ground reflectance retrieval.